cotica/reddit_classifier/README.md

 * An average author makes 2 subreddit posts
 * Each post has 2 comments on average
 * The vast majority -- over 90% -- of all posts are reposts or reshares
-* When accounting for upvotes and downvotes, posts in our subreddits score 90 on average. _See: [What do Reddit post scores mean?](https://www.reddit.com/wiki/faq#wiki_how_is_a_submission.27s_score_determined.3F)
+* When accounting for upvotes and downvotes, posts in our subreddits score 90 on average. _See:_ [What do Reddit post scores mean?](https://www.reddit.com/wiki/faq#wiki_how_is_a_submission.27s_score_determined.3F)

-* Average post length varies significantly by subreddit:
+* Average post length varies insignificantly by subreddit:

 ![Post length](./images/post_length.png)